-For the purpose of bridge financing for the pending acquisition of Avista Corporation, the Company secured a \$1.0 billion non-revolving equity bridge credit facility, and a US\$2.6 billion non-revolving debt bridge credit facility (Acquisition Credit Facilities) in June 2018.
+For the purpose of bridge financing for the pending acquisition of Avista Corporation, the Company secured a \$1.0 billion nonrevolving equity bridge credit facility, and a US\$2.6 billion non-revolving debt bridge credit facility (Acquisition Credit Facilities) in June 2018.
 The equity bridge credit facility matures 90 days after the drawdown date and in any event not later than June 30, 2019.
 The debt bridge credit facility is available until March 31, 2019, and matures one year after the drawdown date.
+At September 30, 2018, no amounts have been drawn on the Acquisition Credit Facilities.